Skip to content

 Overall Architecture

-VIRD is an omnidirectional cross-view pose estimation framework that builds view-invariant descriptors through dual-axis transformation.
-The overall pipeline is as follows: 1.
-Feature extraction: A pretrained CNN (VGG16 / EfficientNet-B0) extracts ground features \(F_g \in \mathbb{R}^{C \times H \times W_g}\) and satellite features \(F_s \in \mathbb{R}^{C \times A \times A}\) separately.
-2. Horizontal-axis alignment: Polar transformation is applied to satellite features, mapping the azimuth angle to the horizontal axis.
-3. Vertical-axis alignment: A Context-Enhanced Positional Attention (CEPA) module eliminates vertical-axis misalignment.
-4. Descriptor generation: Features are compressed along the vertical direction and flattened into orientation-aware 1D descriptors \(D_g\) and \(D_{s2p}\).
-5. Coarse matching + fine regression: A coarse pose is obtained via cosine similarity matching, then refined by a regression module that predicts residual corrections.
+VIRD is an omni-directional cross-view pose estimation framework.
+Its core mechanism uses "dual-axis transformation" to unify ground and satellite images into a single view-invariant descriptor.
+First, pre-trained CNNs (VGG16 / EfficientNet-B0) extract ground features \(F_g \in \mathbb{R}^{C \times H \times W_g}\) and satellite features \(F_s \in \mathbb{R}^{C \times A \times A}\).
+Alignment is then performed in two steps: polar transformation maps the azimuth of satellite features to the horizontal axis (horizontal alignment), and Context-Enhanced Positional Attention (CEPA) eliminates vertical axis misalignment (CEPA is built upon Positional Attention, PA).
+Aligned features are compressed vertically and flattened into orientation-aware 1D descriptors \(D_g\) and \(D_{s2p}\).
+Coarse poses are obtained via cosine similarity matching, followed by a regression module to predict residual refinements.

 Key Designs

-Polar Transformation (horizontal alignment): Satellite feature maps are resampled in polar coordinates centered at a candidate location, mapping azimuth and radial distance to the horizontal and vertical axes, respectively.
-The transformation width \(W_s = \frac{2\pi}{\text{HFoV}} \cdot W_g\) ensures consistency across different fields of view.
+The fundamental difficulty in cross-view tasks is the drastic difference between ground and satellite views.
+VIRD performs polar sampling on satellite feature maps centered at candidate positions, mapping azimuth and radial distance to horizontal and vertical axes, respectively.
+The transformation width \(W_s = \frac{2\pi}{\text{HFoV}} \cdot W_g\) ensures scale consistency across different fields of view.
+This step focuses solely on the horizontal direction to align rotational angles.

 Loss & Training

-The total loss consists of three terms: $\(\mathcal{L} = \mathcal{L}_{\text{recon}} + \mathcal{L}_{\text{match}} + \mathcal{L}_{\text{reg}}\)$
+The total loss consists of three components:

-• \(\mathcal{L}_{\text{recon}} = \alpha_1 \mathcal{L}_{\text{origin}} + \alpha_2 \mathcal{L}_{\text{cross}}\): view reconstruction loss (\(\ell_1\)-loss)
+• \(\mathcal{L}_{\text{recon}} = \alpha_1 \mathcal{L}_{\text{origin}} + \alpha_2 \mathcal{L}_{\text{cross}}\): View reconstruction loss (\(\ell_1\)-loss)

-• \(\mathcal{L}_{\text{match}}\): InfoNCE matching loss, encouraging high similarity at ground-truth poses
+• \(\mathcal{L}_{\text{match}}\): InfoNCE matching loss to encourage high similarity at GT poses

-• \(\mathcal{L}_{\text{reg}}\): \(\ell_2\)-loss on pose residuals
+• \(\mathcal{L}_{\text{reg}}\): \(\ell_2\)-loss for pose residuals

 Key Experimental Results